 Health Insurance Subsidy

 Beginning in the year 2008, representatives of the Drexel University’s Graduate Student Association and the Office of the Provost worked collaboratively to design a health insurance subsidy program specifically for some Drexel University doctoral candidates.
-In keeping with best practices, the university will defray in part or whole the premiums for the university-offered Aetna Health insurance program to all Teaching Assistants, Research Assistants, Graduate Assistants and Graduate Research Fellows enrolled and working on a full time basis.
+In keeping with best practices, the University will defray in part or whole the premiums for the university-offered Aetna Health insurance program to all Teaching Assistants (TA), Research Assistants (RA), Graduate Assistants (GA) and Graduate Research Fellows (GRFP) enrolled and working on a full-time basis.

 Students whose appointments already provide health coverage in their compensation packages are not eligible as are those who choose to use any plan other than that offered by the university.